A Mentor’s Guide for Continual Spiritual Growth #2

 Make this your common practice: Confess your sins to each other

 and pray for each other so that you can live together whole and healed.

 Get down on your knees before the Master; it's the only way

 you'll get on your feet.

 All this is a prerequisite for asking for help.
-We cry out
+We cry out with the Psalmist--

 Create in me a clean heart, O God, and renew a steadfast

 spirit within me.